Élisabeth Vigée Le Brun: Prussia

-After her departure from St. Petersburg, Le Brun travelled - with some difficulty - through Prussia, visiting Berlin after an exhausting journey.
-The Queen of Prussia invited Vigée Le Brun to Potsdam to meet her, the queen then commissioned a portrait of herself by the artist.
-The queen invited the artist to reside in the Potsdam palace until she finished her portrait, but Vigée Le Brun, not wishing to intrude on the queen's ladies-in-waiting, chose to reside in a nearby hotel, where her stay was uncomfortable.
+After her departure from Saint Petersburg, Vigée Le Brun travelled – with some difficulty – through Prussia, visiting Berlin after an exhausting journey.
+The Queen of Prussia invited Vigée Le Brun to Potsdam to meet her; the Queen then commissioned a portrait of herself.
+The Queen invited the artist to reside in the Potsdam palace until she finished her portrait, but Vigée Le Brun, not wishing to intrude on the Queen's ladies-in-waiting, chose to reside in a nearby hotel, where her stay was uncomfortable.

 The pair soon became friends.
-During a conversation, Vigée Le Brun complemented the queen on her bracelets with an antique design, which the queen then took off and put around Vigée Le Brun's arms.
-Vigée Le Brun considered this gift one of her most valued possessions for the rest of her life, and wore it almost everywhere.
-Vigée Le Brun soon visited the queen's Peacock Island, at the queen's urging, where the artist enjoyed the countryside.
+During a conversation, Vigée Le Brun complimented the Queen on her bracelets with an antique design, which the Queen then took off and put around Vigée Le Brun's arms.
+Vigée Le Brun considered this gift one of her most valued possessions for the rest of her life and wore it almost everywhere.
+At the Queen's urging, Vigée Le Brun visited the Queen's Peacock Island, where the artist enjoyed the countryside.

-Aside from two pastel portraits commissioned by the queen, Vigée Le Brun also painted other pastel portraits of Prince Ferdinand's family.
+Aside from two pastel portraits commissioned by the Queen, Vigée Le Brun also painted other pastel portraits of Prince Ferdinand's family.

-During her stay in Berlin, she met with the general ambassador Bournonville, hoping to procure a passport to return to France.
+During her stay in Berlin, she met with the General Plenipotentiary Bournonville, hoping to procure a passport to return to France.
 The general encouraged Vigée Le Brun to return and assured her that order and safety had been restored.
-Her brother and husband had already, with ease, struck her name from the list of émigrés, and had her French status restored.
+Her brother and husband had already struck her name from the list of émigrés with ease and had her French status restored.
 Shortly before her departure from Berlin, the General Director of the Academy of Painting visited her, bringing her the diploma for her admission to that academy.
-After her departure from Berlin, the artist visited Dresden and painted several copies of Emperor Alexander, which she had promised earlier, and visited Brunswick as well where she resided for 6 days with the Rivière family, and was sought out by the Duke of Brunswick who wished to make her acquaintance.
-She passed Weimar and Frankfurt on her way as well.
+After her departure from Berlin, she visited Dresden and painted several copies of Emperor Alexander, which she had promised earlier, and also visited Brunswick where she resided for six days with the Rivière family, and was sought out by the Charles William Ferdinand, Duke of Brunswick who wished to make her acquaintance.
+She also passed through Weimar and Frankfurt on her way.